Blog

 6. Celebrate Reading Successes

 Acknowledge and celebrate your child's reading achievements, no matter how small.
-Positive reinforcement boosts confidence and encourages continued effort.
+Positive feedback boosts confidence and encourages continued effort.
 Even reading 10 minutes a day at home is worth celebrating.

 Tip: Share their successes with family members or display their completed books on a special shelf.